EMA panel recommends approval of Bluebird Bio's first gene therapy

-Final approval depends on the European Commission, which generally follows recommendations from the Committee on Human Medicinal Products (CHMP).
+Final approval depends on the European Commission, which generally follows recommendations from the Committee on Human Medicinal Products (CHMP) and endorses them within a couple of months.

-The decision is expected in the second quarter, Bluebird said in a statement.

 The drug Zynteglo, formerly known as LentiGlobin, was developed to treat a specific group of patients with transfusion-dependent beta thalassemia (TDT).